 32. Make every day a holiday.
 Have something on your calendar in your routine for that day that makes you excited to get up in the morning!

 33. Give yourself 30 minutes to read your favorite blogs in the morning.
 Like mine, right??
 Awww, you’re too sweet. 😉

 34. Find a friend!
-There’s nothing more motivating then getting up early and getting a run in with your pals.
+There’s nothing more motivating then getting up early and getting a run or a walk in with your pals.